Free Things to Do in Moscow

 Must-see spots that don't cost a penny.

-Red Square & St. Basil's Cathedral Exterior Free
+Red Square and the Kremlin Exterior Free

-Moscow Metro Palace-Halls Free
+Moscow Metro Architectural Tour Free

 Free Cultural Experiences